“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 What’s going on with me, they don’t know who I am.

-Continue reading ““Que Se Sepa Nuestro Amor” by Mon Laferte, Alejandro Fernández”
+Continue reading ““Que Se Sepa Nuestro Amor” (Let Our Love Be Known) by Mon Laferte & Alejandro Fernández, English translation”

-“A Quien Le Importa” by Thalía, Alaska y Dinarama, English translation of Spanish version
+“A Quien Le Importa” (Who Cares?) by Thalía, Alaska y Dinarama, English translation of Spanish version

 Album: Thalía, 2002; originally in No es pecado (It is not a sin), 1986 by Spanish rock/synth-pop band Alaska y Dinarama.